 A discectomy involves removing the portion of the disc that is herniated.
 This will take the pressure off the nerve and or spinal cord.
 A discectomy and fusion is done when the discectomy makes the spine unstable and it must be stabilized.
 This involves inserting screws and rods to hold the spine steady, or placing a device that replaces the disc.

 Disc herniation range in size, from very small to large.
 Sometimes there is an extruded fragment a piece of disc that break off and compress upon the spinal cord and nerves.
-Small disc bulge can cause minor symptoms and responses well to conservative treatments.
-Large disc herniation can cause weakness, numbness, or tingling.
-The patient may have trouble preforming simple tasks due to the weakness.
+Small disc bulges can cause minor symptoms and usually responds well to conservative treatments.
+A large disc herniation can cause weakness, numbness, or tingling.
+The patient may have trouble performing simple tasks due to the weakness.
 If weakness occurs surgery is usually required.

 A small incision is made and retractors are placed to move the soft tissue and muscles out of the way.
-Once the area is exposed some piece of the bone is removed so the herniated disc can be seen.
-The disc material that is protruding outwards pressing on the nerve is removed.
-Once room for the nerve has been made then the muscle and soft tissue is sewn back together.
+Once the area is exposed some pieces of bone are removed so the herniated disc can be visualized.
+The disc material that is protruding and pressing on the nerve is removed.

-The patient is able to go home later that day.
+The patient is typically able to go home later that day.
 Once home the patient may ambulate as tolerated.
-Restrictions include not sitting for longer than 20-30 minutes, no lifting, pushing, or pulling more than 10lbs, and no repetitive bending.
-The patient will follow up in the office in 2 weeks’ time to have the staples removed.
+Restrictions include: no sitting for longer than 20-30 minutes, no lifting, pushing, or pulling more than 10lbs, and no repetitive bending.
+The patient will follow up in the office at 2-3 weeks after surgery to have the staples removed.
 Depending on the patient’s job they can return to work in 2-8 weeks’ time.

 Patients usually fall into one of three categories with regards to their symptoms when they wake up:

-1. All the leg pain is gone and post-operative pain remains
+- All the leg pain is gone and anticipated post-operative pain is left to manage.

-2. The pain is lessened and resolves as time goes on
+- The pain is lessened and resolves as time goes on.

-3. The pain is still the same and resolves over time
+- The pain is still the same and resolves over time.